Evidlo/prelim/main.typ

     == High Degree-of-Freedom <hdof>

-      An alternative approach presented in Zoennchen et al. @zoennchen_new  @gonzalolaica and based on @solartomography1 is the #gls("HDOF") method which uses a non-parametric model where each voxel in the underyling density discretization is a separately optimizable parameter.
+      An alternative approach presented in Zoennchen et al. @zoennchen_new  @procyon_laica and based on @solartomography1 is the #gls("HDOF") method which uses a non-parametric model where each voxel in the underyling density discretization is a separately optimizable parameter.
 This method utilizes #gls("MAP") estimation which is optimal in a probabilistic sense but requires assumptions about the density distribution and noise statistics.
 Specifically this method assumes that hydrogen density is a #gls("GMRF") distributed according to a known prior distribution $cal(N)(bold(rho)_"pr", Σ_"pr")$ with mean and covariance $bold(rho)_"pr"$ and $Σ_"pr"$ provided externally (e.g. a spherically-symmetric Chamberlain model) and measurements follow a noise distribution $Σ_"e"$.

       Under these assumptions, the #gls("MAP") solution has closed form